ViciousSquid/Dosidicus/README.md

 ---

-## **Myth & Mechanism**
+## **Why this exists**

-Dosidicus is a digital squid born with a randomly wired brain.
+Modern AI systems are astonishing—but they're also opaque.

-Feed him, stimulate neurons, watch him learn.
+Dosidicus explores a different question:

-- He starts with 8 neurons.
+What if you could understand every neuron inside a learning creature?

-- He grows new structure via **neurogenesis** and rewires using **Hebbian learning**
+The project is designed to make artificial cognition visible.

-- He forms memories.
+Instead of hiding intelligence inside millions of parameters, Dosidicus starts with just eight neurons.
+Every connection can be inspected.
+Every activation can be visualised.
+Every learned behaviour can be traced back to experience.

-- He develops quirks.
+As the squid lives, its brain rewires itself through Hebbian learning, strengthens useful pathways using STDP, and grows entirely new neurons through neurogenesis.

-Every squid is different.
+No two brains ever develop the same way.

-Every save file is a cognitive history.
+Every save file becomes a permanent cognitive history.

 #### Under the hood runs [**STRINg** simulation engine](https://github.com/ViciousSquid/Dosidicus/wiki/Engine-overview):